Bajpai25/tasks/README.md

 This is my final major project which includes having a sign in feature where i have used Auth0 for authentication purpose.
-I have used tailwind css and used react-router-dom to navigate between various pages, I have also used various react hooks like usestate,useref.
+I have used tailwind css and used react-router-dom to navigate between various pages, I have also used various react hooks like usestate,useref. l understand that the clone-based project created by me is intended solely for educational purposes.